Most Recent Wave Questions - Parental Educational Expectations

 (3) Is it true that the variables PEDCHPNO and PUNIST in the parental educational expectations can have no non-trivial answers in common, in the sense that it cannot be the case that both are asked to any one person, and so they should never both take on a value that isn't "Inapplicable".
 I only ask because in the e_person dataset, for PIDP=1721902846, HIDP=1710193208 and PNO=1, there is a value of "Yes" for PUNIST and "3" for PEDCHPNO.

-#2 Updated by Redmine Admin about 7 years ago
+#2 Updated by Redmine Admin over 7 years ago

 - Category set to Data documentation